The Black Mirror (video game)

 The Black Mirror is a third-person point-and-click horror adventure game developed in 2003 by Czech company Future Games.
 Its original name is Posel Smrti (Death's Messenger).
 The game features 150 locations and 5 hours of spoken dialogue.
 The Black Mirror became a commercial success, with 500,000 units sold worldwide by 2008.
 It was particularly successful in Germany, under publisher DTP Entertainment.
 Two sequels, Black Mirror II: Reigning Evil and Black Mirror III: Final Fear, were released.
-Additionally, a reboot titled Black Mirror was released on November 28, 2017.
+Additionally, a reboot titled Black Mirror was released in November 2017.
+A prequel is also announced in 2025.